alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/link-index-page-start-page.md

 ---
-title: Link your index page to your start page
+header: Link your index page to your start page
 caption: Build a basic prototype
 ---
-# Link your index page to your start page

 You can route users from your service's index page to your start page.
 The index page is the page that loads when users [go to http://localhost:3000](http://localhost:3000).